bkw777/notice.sh/README.md

 ```
 (not all notification servers support sounds, so you may not hear any sound)

 To update or close an existing notification, you need to know its ID.
-To know the ID you have to collect it from `--print-id` when it's created the first time:
+To know the ID you have to collect it from `--print-id` when it's created.
 ```
 $ notice -t 0 --print-id Initial Message
 37
 ```

-Update this notification using `--id`:
+Update this notification using `--id`
 ```
 $ notice -t 0 --id=37 Updated Message
 ```

-Close this notification:
+Close this notification
 ```
 $ notice --id=37 --dismiss
 ```

-`--id=@filename` automates that process:
+`--id=@filename` automates that process
 ```
 $ notice -t 0 -i @/tmp/nid Initial Message
 $ sleep 2